lolo1969/ai-sequencer/README.md

-# AI OXI Evolving Jam Prompted
+# AI Evolving Jam Prompted

 This project is an AI-based MIDI sequencer that automatically generates and evolves musical patterns using OpenAI.
 The patterns are output via MIDI and can be further processed in Ableton or hardware sequencers.